Malik-Musawi/CRUD-Project/README.md

 # CRUD-Project: Full Stack Application

 This project is a comprehensive full stack application developed as part of the INFO 3070 (Client Server) class at Fanshawe College.
-It showcases a unique implementation approach, integrating Angular, Docker MSSQL, and JetBrains Rider for various development aspects.
+It showcases a unique implementation approach, integrating Angular, Docker MSSQL, and JetBrains Rider to emplifies a robust full stack CRUD (Create, Read, Update, Delete) application.
+It combines cutting-edge technologies and practices to provide a comprehensive learning experience in web development..

 ## Project Structure